 Surveys undertaken for the Council's Open Space Strategy (OSS) published in 2016 found that 37% of the County Borough's households had access to play area within 600m of their home.
 This slightly increased to 37.4% during the monitoring period.
 In addition, the latest data shows that 61% of households within the County Borough currently live within 400m of a natural / semi natural green space.
-This compares well to the figure of 56% reported in the and demonstrates that the OSS Action Plan published in 2016 is assisting in working towards national play space, sport and recreation standards across the County Borough.
+This compares well to the figure of 56% reported in the last Mar and demonstrates that the OSS Action Plan published in 2016 is assisting in working towards national play space, sport and recreation standards across the County Borough.

-On 30th January 2017 an Air Quality Management Area (AQMA) was declared on Twynyrodyn Road.
-It was necessary to declare an AQMA as nitrogen dioxide levels exceeded the National Air Quality Objective at a number of monitoring locations along this road.
+On 30th January 2017 an Air Quality Management Area (AQMA) was declared on Twynyrodyn Road, as nitrogen dioxide levels exceeded the National Air Quality Objective at a number of monitoring locations along this road.
 Nitrogen dioxide is a pollutant associated with vehicle emissions.
-The new bus station at Swan Street is predicted to comply with relevant standards.
-However, in order to confirm this, diffusion tubes will be used once the bus station begins operating.
+An Air Quality Management Plan (AQMP) was produced in 2018 outlining action to improve air quality between up to 2020 thorough traffic management measures.